Adarsh-Chesser/Website/README.md

 This contains 200+ cubing algs and top cubes of the time(will be updated soon).

-Following links have been completed and opened for viewing
+Following links have been opened for viewing

 * 3x3 Advanced OLL
 * 2x2 Beginner PLL